How to Get a Real Estate License in Florida

 Getting the next level of real estate license is a similar process to getting your initial sales associate license.

 The process to become a broker is virtually the same as a sales associate.
 You will complete the pre-license course, apply to the DBPR, then pass the state licensing exam.
-There are 2 slight differences to get your broker license: you must have been licensed as a sales associate for at least 2 years and the broker pre-license course is 72 hours, not 63.
+There are 2 slight differences to get your broker license: you must have been licensed as a sales associate for at least 2 years, and the broker pre-license course is 72 hours, not 63.

 Florida Mutual Recognition

-There are lot of good reasons Florida is a hot real estate market (lots of coastline, population growth, weather, etc) and a couple of sad reasons it’s a hot real estate market (inclement weather, aging residents passing away, etc.) Whatever the reasons, people interested in real estate always find a way to Florida.
+There are lot of good reasons Florida is a hot real estate market (lots of coastline, population growth, weather, etc.) and a couple of sad reasons it’s a hot real estate market (inclement weather, aging residents passing away, etc.) Whatever the reasons, people interested in real estate always find a way to Florida.
 Also, since Florida is such a popular market, agents from other states will be looking to dip into that market as well.

 Florida has one of the more friendly licensing processes for people who are already licensed in other states.
 Florida has mutual recognition agreements with 10 states: Alabama, Arkansas, Connecticut, Georgia, Illinois, Kentucky, Mississippi, Nebraska, Rhode Island and West Virginia.
-Brokers and Sales Associates can qualify for an equivalent type license in Florida if they are over 18 with a high school diploma or its equivalent and are not Florida Residents at the time of application.
+Brokers and Sales Associates can qualify for an equivalent type of license in Florida if they are over 18 with a high school diploma or its equivalent and are not Florida Residents at the time of application.

 Florida reciprocity